forever208/DDPM-IP/README.md

 To unconditionally sample from these models, you can use the `image_sample.py` scripts.
 Sampling from DDPM-IP has no difference with sampling from `openai/guided-diffusion` since DDPM-IP does not change the sampling process.

-For example, we sample 50k images from CIFAR10 by:
+For example, we sample 50k images using 100 steps from CIFAR10 by:
 ```
 mpirun python scripts/image_sample.py \
 --image_size 32 --timestep_respacing 100 \